10th November 2025

 Hilton London Canary Wharf

-As online fraud threats continue to evolve,ย multifactor authentication (MFA)ย remains a cornerstone of retail and e-commerce security.
-However, with consumers expecting fast, seamless shopping experiences, retailers are facing a critical challenge: how toย enhance security without introducing frictionย that disrupts the customer journey.
-The solution?
-Frictionless, adaptive MFA that balances robust fraud prevention with minimal user disruption
+As online fraud threats continue to evolve, multifactor authentication (MFA) remains a cornerstone of retail and e-commerce security.
+However, with consumers expecting fast, seamless shopping experiences, retailers are facing a critical challenge: how to enhance security without introducing friction that disrupts the customer journey.
+Frictionless authentication is helping retailers protect checkout security while reducing customer friction, balancing robust fraud prevention with fast, seamless experiences that keep conversions on track.

 Leading retailers are now adopting adaptive MFA, which dynamically adjusts authentication requirements based on real-time risk signals.
-For example, if a returning customer logs in from a recognised device and location, the system may skip secondary verification entirely.
-If, on the other hand, the login attempt occurs from a new device or flagged IP address, a biometric prompt or one-time passcode may be triggered.
-This context-aware approach enhances security while preserving a smooth user experience for low-risk scenarios.
+For example, if a returning customer reaches checkout from a recognised device and location, the system may skip secondary verification entirely.
+If, on the other hand, the purchase is made from a new device, a flagged IP address or involves an unusually high-value order, a biometric prompt or one-time passcode may be triggered.
+This context-aware approach enhances checkout security while preserving a smooth user experience for low-risk transactions.

-Crucially, these technologies must work across multiple channels and devices.
-The best MFA systems areย omnichannel by design, securing logins and transactions whether a customer is browsing on mobile, shopping in-store with digital loyalty credentials, or interacting via live chat.
-Retailers are increasingly partnering withย identity and fraud prevention providersย who offer unified platforms that integrate MFA with customer profiles, behavioural analytics, and device intelligence.
+Crucially, these technologies must work seamlessly across multiple checkout touchpoints and devices.
+The best MFA systems are omnichannel by design, securing checkout whether a customer completes a purchase on mobile, via desktop or through a retailer’s app.
+Retailers are increasingly partnering with identity and fraud prevention providers who offer unified platforms that integrate MFA with customer profiles, behavioural analytics and device intelligence, ensuring security is only stepped up when risk demands it.

 Ultimately, successful retailers understand that security and customer experience are no longer at odds.
-By investing in intelligent, low-friction authentication solutions, they are protecting customer trust, meeting regulatory expectations, and supporting smooth, secure journeys that drive loyalty and conversion.
+By investing in intelligent, low-friction authentication solutions, they are protecting customer trust, meeting regulatory expectations and delivering secure checkout experiences that reduce abandonment, drive loyalty and increase conversion.

 In a world where a single click can make or break a sale, frictionless MFA is proving to be a competitive differentiator as well as a vital fraud defence.